Welcome to Practice Court.

 The first three cases are only the start.
-Students next begin building a case completely from scratch, learning to develop a case theory and pleadings from a collection of facts, then conducting the expert interviews and witness depositions and written discovery necessary to prepare the case for trial.
-Motion hearings, jury selection, and ultimately trial of the case – to an outside panel of real jurors – follow, all under the observation of Practice Court professors, legal writing professors, and Baylor’s Jaworski Fellows (selected trial lawyers and judges from among the best in the nation).
+Students then build a case from scratch.
+They learn to develop a case theory and pleadings from a collection of facts.
+They conduct the expert interviews, witness depositions, and written discovery necessary to prepare the case for trial.
+Motion hearings, jury selection, and ultimately trial of the case – to a panel of real jurors – follows, all under the observation of Practice Court professors, legal writing professors, and Baylor Law’s Jaworski Fellows (selected trial lawyers and judges from among the best in the nation).

-For this final “big trial” case, students have the opportunity to request a case that matches the student’s transactional or advocacy Professional Track, in order to tie Practice Court and the Professional Track together into the complete Baylor Law experience.
+For this final “big trial” case, students have the opportunity to request a case that matches their transactional or advocacy Professional Track, in order to tie Practice Court and the Professional Track together into one complete Baylor Law experience.

 Trying multiple cases, students learn how to investigate, interview, organize, think critically and pragmatically about complex situations, and ultimately, how to command the courtroom to confidently advocate on behalf of a client.

-The true scope of the experience extends well beyond the courtroom, preparing students to represent clients in the difficult negotiations of complex transactional practices, and in cases that often move between the courtroom and the boardroom.
-By design, from the first day of Baylor Law, all of the classes, all of the exercises, are all integrated—each building upon one another—culminating in Practice Court.
+The true scope of the experience extends well beyond the courtroom, students prepare to represent clients in the difficult negotiations of complex transactional practices, in cases that often move between the courtroom and the boardroom.
+By design, from the first day of Baylor Law, all of the classes, all of the exercises, are integrated—each building upon one another—culminating in Practice Court.

 If getting to Practice Court is challenging, getting through it is another story.

-In addition to trying cases and managing all of the twists and turns of a high-intensity law practice, students in Practice Court confront a whole other series of demands.
-The ability to think on one’s feet, solve complex problems on the fly and continue to rise to the occasion, even when faced with defeat—are all tested.
+In addition to trying cases and managing all of the twists and turns of a high-intensity law practice, students in Practice Court confront a whole new series of demands.
+The ability to think on proactively, solve complex problems on the fly, and continue to rise to the occasion, even when faced with defeat—are all tested.

 Because it is a simulation, the experience is customized and calibrated so that students face a breadth and depth of challenges that far exceed those of a traditional clinic.
 Along the way, they learn to balance dedication to their client and the need for preparation—with sleep, faith, family and life.